lluism/DLA_movies/README.md

   Several scientifico-technical points:
 * Before playing the video, you will see one red and one black spectra.
-This are 1, and the average of 2 spectra, respectively.
+These are 1 spectrum, and the average of 2 spectra, respectively.
 * Once running, the red spectra always show the "last frame", so you can see what is changing at every step.
-* the number of systems included goes from 1 to 10, adding one spectra every time.
+* the number of systems included goes from 1 to 10, adding one spectra at every step.
 From there, the evolution is quadratic, i.e., 16, 25, 36, 49, etc.
 * I stop the video at ~25000 spectra, where further evolution is small.

 * For this calculation, I consider our "total sample" in the article, containing most of the spectra in the overall catalog.
 * I applied some corrections for outliers, the mean absorption of the Lya forest, possible Lyb contamination, etc.
-* For computational-speed reasons, I performed a simple linear interpolation instead of our detailed flux-rebining.
+* For computational-speed reasons, I perform a simple linear interpolation instead of our detailed flux-rebining.
-* For the DLA spectrum, I indicated most of the metal lines considered in the article, but you might find a few more.
+* For the DLA spectrum, I indicate most of the metal lines considered in the article, but you might find a few more.

 Hope you like them!

-Lluis
+Lluís